janKekanSan/jankekansan.github.io/pages/sona/interjections.md

 </details>

+## Takeaway

+There are a variety of ways to speak Toki Pona that aren't complete sentences, and they're enormously useful! [a]{.tokipona} can be used to express anything you can feel, and most every word in Toki Pona can be used as an interjection.
+There are many ways to express your appreciation and thanks, apologies, or love to others as well.
+Toki Pona rewards experimentation!

 ::: info

 By the way, check out [this side lesson about phatic phrases](./phatic-phrases.html)!

 :::

-## Takeaway

-There are a variety of ways to speak Toki Pona that aren't complete sentences! [a]{.tokipona} can be used however you want, there are many ways to say hello or goodbye, and every content word can express a feeling or opinion related to its meaning.
-These are useful in conversations, explanations

 ---